frederikheld/pot-pourri/README.md

 ## Devices

-You will find the devices that provide the `datastore` with data in the separate repository https://github.com/frederikheld/pot-pourri-devices.git.
+You will find the devices that provide the `datastore` with data in the [separate repository](https://github.com/frederikheld/pot-pourri-devices.git).

 ## Useful links